bens4lsu/theskinny-publish/Content/blog2/too-cold-for-hygene.md

 tags: uncategorized
 id: 688
 ---
-I know that it's been exceptionally cold everywhere, and you don't want to read a post about how the puddles were actually <i>frozen</i> when I went outside to see how Lily was getting into the yard next door.
+I know that it's been exceptionally cold everywhere, and you don't want to read a post about how the puddles were actually *frozen* when I went outside to see how Lily was getting into the yard next door.
 And I can handle the cold.
 I'll bundle up and go out in the upper thirties, no problem.

 But I learn to cope.
 I don't have gloves, but I have a reasonably warm coat, and with the hood up, hat, scarf, sweatshirt, and two sets of pants, It's warm enough.